ecacomsig/Mieres-2018/README.md

+# Mieres-2018

-# GitHub repository for the ECACOMSIG Computing School in Mieres, Austurias
+GitHub repository for the ECACOMSIG Crystallographic Computing Forum in Mieres, Asturias.

 Instructions:
 1. Fork this repository
 2. Create a new directory and add your code
+3. Add a README with a short description
-3. Submit a Pull Request and share it with ECACOMSIG
+4. Submit a Pull Request and share it with ECACOMSIG

 *This repository is public, please don't include sensitive data.*